 Off-Vehicle Evaluation of Active Oscillation Damping Schemes

-Torsional drivetrain oscillations are a well-known problem in electrical or hybrid electric drivetrains and may greatly influence the driving comfort.
+Torsional drivetrains oscillations is a well known problem in electrical or hybrid electric drivetrains which may greatly influence the driving comfort.
 An experimental testing setup that can be used to design and evaluate active oscillation damping schemes is proposed in this paper.
-Instead of an in-vehicle test, the drivetrain transmission is emulated from mathematic models, executed by a servo drive which is connected to the physical electrical drive system.
-The proposed setup functions as a hardware-in-the-loop simulator and can be easily adjusted to simulate any drive trains without additional cost.
+Instead of in-vehicle test, the drivetrain transmission is emulated from mathematic models, executed by a servo drive which is connected to the physical electrical drive system.
+The proposed setup functions as a hardware-in-the-loop simulator and can be easily adjusted to simulate any drivetrains without additional cost.

 Place, publisher, year, edition, pages

 IdentifiersURN: urn:nbn:se:kth:diva-126111DOI: 10.1109/ECCE.2013.6646765ISI: 000345216900093ScopusID: 2-s2.0-84891044632ISBN: 978-147990335-1OAI: oai:DiVA.org:kth-126111DiVA: diva2:641958